NeuralVFX/llm-sandbox-unreal/README.md

 ## Features

-- **Flask API Server** — Execute Python code and tools via HTTP endpoints
-- **IPython Integration** — Full interactive shell with history and rich tracebacks
-- **Tool System** — Register custom tools that LLMs can discover and call
-- **Main Thread Execution** — All Unreal API calls run safely on the main thread
+- **Code Execution** - All Code is executed directly in Unreal Engine
+- **LLM Execution** — Ask an LLM for help, with your code/errros in context
+- **Agentic Tool Use** - LLM can use tools directly in Unreal Engine
-- **Hot-Reloadable Tools** — Add tools to your project without modifying the plugin
+- **User Tools** — Build and register custom agentic tools

 ## Installation